Old People and Computers

 Online Fraud

-The elderly are far more likely to be duped by con men operating online or by phone.
+The old are far more likely to be duped by bad actors operating online or by phone.
 Such cons take many forms.
 They may appear as any of the following and this is by no means exhaustive.
 There's no limit to the imagination of these scammers.

 • While closing on a new home, you receive an email saying that wiring instructions have changed.
 This is a biggie.